-As the summer months come to a close we start to think about preparations for Autumn and Winter to maximise the health of your dairy herd...
+As we head through these next months, we start to think about preparations for Winter to maximise the health of your dairy herd...